Cosmological Bootstrap in Slow Motion: Conclusion

-Our work can be extended in a few directions: \begin{itemize} \item \textbf{Spinning particles}.
-So far, we investigated the imprints of particles with zero spin.
-It would be interesting to run a similar analysis with intermediate, supersonic fields that have spin.\footnote{It should be noted that without boosts generic free fields are not obliged to fall into the irreps of the de Sitter group SO(4,1), as a result of which the meaning of spin will qualitatively change \cite{Bordin:2018pca}.} In the ordinary setup of the cosmological collider signal, the angle dependence of the squeezed limit bispectrum, which is given by a factor of the Legendre polynomial $P_s(\cos\theta)$, carries information about the spin of the intermediate particle.
-This angle dependence follows simply from the factorisation of the three-point exchange diagram into the product of its constituent subdiagrams, namely the $\pi\pi\sigma$ three-point and the $\pi\sigma$ two point function.
-When exchanging supersonic particles, a more complicated behaviour in $\theta$ is likely to arise, because around the resonance region the three-point function does not factorise into its subgraphs.\footnote{The angle dependence studied in the recent work of \cite{Pimentel:2022fsc} corresponds to the ultra-squeezed limit of the bispectrum where the three-point function factorises.} \item \textbf{Multiple exchange diagrams}.
+Our work can be extended in a few directions: \begin{itemize} \item \textbf{Multiple exchange diagrams}.
 Incorporating other interactions between $\pi$ and $\sigma$ gives rise to more complicated double-and triple-exchange diagrams for the bispectrum.
 Such interactions can lead to a larger non-Gaussian signal and it would be tantalizing to relate those diagrams to a new set of higher order seed correlators (of the $\vpi$ field).
 The problem would then reduce to bootstrapping such seed solutions using bootstrap techniques similar to the ones used in this work. \item \textbf{Data analysis and prospects for detection}.
 It would be interesting to quantify the overlap of the new shapes described in this paper, notably the ones \eqref{SEFT1}-\eqref{SEFT2}, with the equilateral/orthogonal and local templates, to use Planck data to constrain the resonances associated with the low speed collider, including when treating the linear mixing $\dot{\pi}\sigma$ non-perturbatively, as well to assess to which extent these can be probed by future non-Gaussian searches. \item \textbf{Non-local single field EFT}.
 In this work we showed that integrating out a heavy supersonic scalar that couples to the Goldstone boson $\pi$ through the specific interactions specified in \eqref{interpisigma} results in the non-local action \eqref{nonlocalEFTpi}.
 The set of non-local operators that appear in this action are not the most general ones that can in principle materialise.
 It would be interesting to systematically classify the consistent set of such operators, which may arise due to the effect of supersonic particles with generic couplings and spins. \end{itemize}